 Gedong Songo in Javanese means nine buildings.
 But despite its name, there are actually only five temples inside the complex.
 There used to be nine temples but four have been broken beyond repair.
 And the remaining five are still intact after going through restorations.

 There are some distances between the temples.
-In total, the five temples are situated in a plot of land that spans almost 4km wide.
-The first Gedong Songo temple situated not too far from the main gate.
-From there, the journey to the second, third, and so on are walking uphill.
+In total, the five temples are situated on a plot of land that spans almost 4km wide.
+The first Gedong Songo temple is situated not too far from the main gate.
+From there, the journey to the second, third, and so on is walking uphill.
 And when the day is sunny, tourists could catch a glimpse of the fifth shrine from the first temple.

-There is another leisurely way to absorb the temple beauty besides by circling it on foot.
+There is another leisurely way to absorb the temple’s beauty besides circling it on foot.
 Luckily, the management provides a horseback riding service.
 It starts from the first temple and could take guests up to the farthest one.

 The location is right before the first temple, where the horse stable and guides line up.
 The fee to ride on the horse depends on the distance and how many spots trippers would like to visit.
 While the price for this service ranges from Rp50.000 to Rp150.000.